0xM4hm0ud/CTF-Writeups/ictf/round_21/date3/README.md

 ```
 ![img](images/local.jpg)

-And we get our shell locally, but when running remotely it didnt work, because the libc are different.
-So lets leak values on remote to find the correct libc.
+And we get our shell locally, but when running remotely it didnt work, because the libc is different.
+So lets leak values from remote to find the correct libc.
 So I am going to leak `puts` and `gets` address to be more accurate:

 ```py